 My issue of skin-picking is getting pretty old now.
-I’ve meekly apologised for it for far too long now and I’ve done just about everything to quit from therapy and journaling to snapping a rubber band and even removing all tweezers and safety pins from my home‚ but nothing works for a significant length of time.
+I’ve meekly apologised for it for far too long now and I’ve done just about everything to quit from therapy and journaling to snapping a rubber band and even removing all tweezers and safety pins from home, but nothing works for a significant amount of time.

 I have just come to accept that I’ll have a good few weeks, my skin will heal but I’m never going to be rid of this habit for good.
 I will always be one mark or a stray hair away from scrupulous hours picking over every freckle on my body.
-It is ugly and consumes so much time, and I don’t know what to do besides I hope I grow out of it like I did nail biting.
+It is ugly and consumes so much time, and I don’t know what to do besides I hope I grow out of it as I did with nail-biting.

 But one thing I hadn’t even considered until the opportunity fell on my lap was hypnosis.
 I knew the swinging watch thing was a myth, but besides that, I had no idea what to expect.

 We started by going back to when it first started around thirteen years of age.
 We talked about when my skin-picking was at its worst (school) and what was happening around me at that time.
 In the past, I’ve always said things like ‘oh, hormones, puberty, friends-the typical teenage things’ and move on, but this time I wasn’t allowed to just brush it aside.
 I was pushed gently to look deeper and before long some buried events and behaviour patterns emerged.

 One of the most insightful things that came out of hypnotherapy was that I used the word ‘perfect’ a lot without even realising it.
 Perfect skin, perfect body, perfect life.
 I was asked what perfection meant to me, how did I define perfectionism, what happened if I wasn’t perfect?

 I hadn’t thought of myself as a perfectionist.